This post may contain affiliate links. Learn more.

 Once baked, test the cake in several spots

-This vegan Pumpkin Banana Bread takes around 55-60 minutes to cook.
-Once the banana bread has been baking for 55 minutes, test it by inserting a skewer or small sharp knife into the cake (all the way to the bottom) in several places.
+This vegan banana pumpkin bread takes 55-60 minutes to cook.
+Once the banana bread has been baking for 55 minutes, test it by inserting a skewer or small sharp knife into the cake (all the way to the bottom).
 If the skewer/knife comes out clean (or with just a few dry crumbs on it), the cake should be cooked.
 If you see wet batter then give it another 5 minutes of baking time before testing again.

 Variations